KazarkinBarys/Data_Engineering_Zoomcamp_Project/Local_version/README.md

 ```
 prefect deployment build ./pipeline.py:MVC_main -n MVC_flow
 ```
-Make sure that "working_dir:" for download files in MVC_main-deployment.yaml file is not empty(copy path from "path:" string).
+Make sure that "working_dir:" for download files in MVC_main-deployment.yaml file is not empty(same as "path:" string in MVC_main-deployment.yaml file).

 Apply new deployment:
 ```